sidequery/hogflare/README.md

 - [ ] Management endpoints (users, organizations, projects)
 - [ ] PostHog Cloud billing and license APIs

-Open a ticket if you need any of these proxied.

 All handlers return PostHog-compatible responses (`{"status": 1}` success, `{"status": 0}` failure).

 ### Wiring Cloudflare Pipelines